ADU San Juan Capistrano, CA

 • Unlike tiny houses, ADUs are permanent, legal dwellings built to code, offering durability, compliance with local regulations, and long-term investment benefits.

-• Building an ADU costs between $120,000–$300,000 and requires permits, design planning, and financing options.
-Working with experts like ARC Construction makes the process smoother and ensures quality results.
+• Building an ADU costs between $120,000 and $300,000 and requires permits, design planning, and financing options.
+Working with experienced ADU builders in San Juan Capistrano, CA, like ARC Construction makes the process smoother and gives you better results.

 What Is an Accessory Dwelling Unit (ADU)?